wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/expose-a-ballerina-graphql-endpoint-via-a-service.md

 # Expose a Ballerina GraphQL Endpoint via a Service

-Choreo offers the flexibility to develop and deploy applications in a language of your preference.
-This guide shows you how to deploy a service component that exposes a GraphQL API using the Ballerina language in Choreo.
+{{ product_name }} offers the flexibility to develop and deploy applications in a language of your preference.
+This guide shows you how to deploy a service component that exposes a GraphQL API using the Ballerina language in {{ product_name }}.
 No prior knowledge of the Ballerina language is required to follow this guide.

 GraphQL API is a query language and runtime that provides a single endpoint for retrieving flexible and efficient data in a strongly-typed and self-documenting way.
-By following this guide, you will build a service component in Ballerina and deploy it on Choreo for any GraphQL client application to utilize it.
+By following this guide, you will build a service component in Ballerina and deploy it on {{ product_name }} for any GraphQL client application to utilize it.

-This guide shows how to build a simple reading list service and deploy it in Choreo using Ballerina.
+This guide shows how to build a simple reading list service and deploy it in {{ product_name }} using Ballerina.
 The GraphQL endpoint you create in this guide has two operations: **Query** and **Mutation**.
 The Query type operations read the data in the data source, and the Mutation operations update the data in the data source.
 The reading list service has two queries and three mutations as follows:

 ### Queries